lambdakris/hydrald-park/frontend/README.md

-# Al
+# Alcaeus+Angular Sandbox Frontend

 ## Introduction
-Al is a PoC for using Alcaeus with Angular to build Hydra style Angular clients.
+This project is the Frontend for the Alcaeus+Angular Sandbox that will showcase how to use Alcaeus with Angular to build Hydra style browser clients.

 For more info on Angular, go to the [Angular Website]